ra1nstorm/ra1nstorm-helper/README.md

 4. Enable it
 5. Reboot

+#### 6. Can't I just use Ubuntu from a USB flash drive?

+No you cannot.
+When ra1nstorm forwards the USB controller, your system will crash.

+#### 7. Can I use other Linux distros that aren't Ubuntu?

+No, they are currently not supported, but probably will be in the future.

 ## Important Notice

 This software is provided WITHOUT WARRANTY in the hopes that it will be useful.